kno3comma14/personal-posts/wasm/wasm-introduction.md

 ### The future!
 [WebAssembly](https://webassembly.org/) is one of the most exciting technologies to learn on the web at the moment and the main reason for this is the bigger ambition around being an alternative output format for any compiler that targets native code.
-Another aspect to take into consideration is that [WASM](https://webassembly.org/) is already integrated with a great part of the web platform.
+Another aspect to take into consideration is that [WASM](https://webassembly.org/) is already integrated with a greater part of the web.
 So, it is a natural chain reaction to use JavaScript and WebAssembly modules in conjunction.
 In this way, we can empower JavaScript with cross-compiled features from native code and get results as if it were part of the browser itself.
 Big projects such as [Figma](https://www.figma.com/), [Lichess](https://lichess.org/), [Jitsi](https://jitsi.org), and a other ones are using [WASM](https://webassembly.org/) for interesting use cases.
 So it's a great opportunity to learn about this technology and adopt it if we have any use case to be solved with it.